chann44/personal-site/posts/look-back-into-2022.md

 we got some new concept like `Concurrent React` and more features liek `Automatic Batching`, `Transitions`, `Suspense on the server` and much more fun stuff was added to react.

 `NEXT 13`
-NEXT JS logo was changed i am kidding a new version was released that focus on Performance and dev experience it was lot's of new features let's see those at glans
+`NEXT JS` logo was changed I am kidding a new version was released that focus on Performance and dev experience it was lot's of new features let's see those at glans

 1. New app Directory
 2. Layouts